SQream/sqream_docs/guides/third_party_tools/tableau.rst

 #.
 Do one of the following:

-   * Windows - Skip to :ref:`Installing Tableau Using the Windows Installer <tableau_windows_installer>`.
+   * **For Windows** - Skip to :ref:`Installing Tableau Using the Windows Installer <tableau_windows_installer>`.
-   * MacOS or Linux - Skip to :ref:`Installing the JDBC Driver Manually <tableau_jdbc_installer>`.
+   * **For MacOS or Linux** - Skip to :ref:`Installing the JDBC Driver Manually <tableau_jdbc_installer>`.

 .. note:: For Tableau **2019.4 versions and later**, SQream recommends installing the JDBC driver instead of the previously recommended ODBC driver.

 .. _tableau_windows_installer:

-Installing Tableau Using the Windows Installer
+Installing the JDBC Driver Using the Windows Installer
 ~~~~~~~~~~~~~~~~~~
-After installing the Tableau Desktop application, you can install Tableau using the Windows installer.
-The Windows installer is an installation wizard that guides you through the Tableau installation steps.
-When Tableau is installed, you can connect to SQream.
+If you are using Windows, after installing the Tableau Desktop application you can install the JDBC driver using the Windows installer.
+The Windows installer is an installation wizard that guides you through the JDBC driver installation steps.
+When the driver is installed, you can connect to SQream.

 **To install Tableau using the Windows installer**: